disolovyov/beans/README.md

 To register an included file, a `browser.include` section should be added to `package.json`.
 This section contains an object, where keys are target files and values are local and/or remote source files.
+Local paths can be glob patterns.
 For example, to glue together jQuery, jQuery UI, and one more local library in one file:

     {
       "browser": {